Project HomeWorks: Volunteer Program

 During a Project HomeWorks session, we work with volunteers to make homes safer by decluttering items.
 Homes are also made cleaner to improve the health and well-being of our vulnerable persons and families.

-Due to the COVID-19 pandemic, we ask all the volunteers to read and agree to the following notes and guidelines to join our volunteer sessions.
+Due to the COVID-19 pandemic, we ask all the volunteers to read and agree to the following notes, guidelines, and Safeguarding to join our volunteer sessions.

 Upcoming Volunteer Sessions:

 To find more details, please click the following sessions you are interested in joining.

 - Friday, December 22nd @2:45PM ＊Women only